SE Palmeiras: Copa Rio: recognition as world champions

 In 2006, Palmeiras prepared a document for FIFA, describing the 1951 Copa Rio in detail, in order to request official confirmation of their victory as the first ever club football world championship.
 The document argued that the participation of FIFA officials Stanley Rous and Ottorino Barassi in the organization of the 1951 competition was a clear indication of FIFA's blessing, and that FIFA had sent Barassi to represent FIFA in the organization of the tournament.
 Rous and Barassi were primarily involved in negotiations with European clubs, while Barassi also helped organize the framework of the competition.
 In a 1951 interview, however, FIFA President Jules Rimet praised the Brazilian initiative, but denied any FIFA involvement in or responsibility for it.

 In May 2007, Palmeiras received a letter from FIFA, signed by then Secretary-General Urs Linsi, recognizing Palmeiras as club world champions of 1951.
-However, this decision was later reversed by FIFA president Sepp Blatter, who declared that the matter was still being evaluated.
+However, FIFA president Sepp Blatter later declared that the matter was still being evaluated.

-In April 2013, FIFA General-Secretary Jérôme Valcke, again recognized Palmeiras as champions of the "first Club World Cup ever held" in written communication to the Brazilian Minister of Sports, Aldo Rebelo,.
+In April 2013, FIFA General-Secretary Jérôme Valcke, again recognized Palmeiras as champions of the "first Club World Cup ever held" in written communication to the Brazilian Minister of Sports, Aldo Rebelo.

 FIFA Executive Committee recognized Palmeiras as champions of the "first worldwide club competition" in 2014, while, FIFA president Joseph Blatter stated to the Brazilian press that Palmeiras's victory had been effectively recognized by FIFA and they should therefore be considered club world champions.

 On 22 July 2016, FIFA celebrated the 65-year anniversary of the 1951 Copa Rio title won by Palmeiras.
 On Instagram, FIFA posted: "Green is the color of envy.
-'The Big Green' were the envy of the wide world # On this day 65 years ago.
+'The Big Green Ones' were the envy of the world on this day 65 years ago.
 A Liminha-inspired Palmeiras edged a Juventus team including Giampiero Boniperti & a Danish triumvirate to become the sport's first intercontinental world club champions.
 100,000 watched that at the Maracanã.
 One million flooded the streets of São Paulo to welcome their heroes home."